 I was originally set on majoring in nursing, but at the time, Mount Union didn’t offer that as a major.
 However, I came to realize that I could use my skills with computers to build software that helps people in the same way, just without the needles.
 I’ve always loved writing in my free time, plus good computer programmers who have a firm grasp of the English language make a huge difference in the type of work they put out.

+Abiguously: do good and help others.
+Specifically: get an apartment!
 I never want to stop building things.
 I want to be a dad who loves his kids.
 I never want to stop learning, even when the classes are complete.
 I want to exude a passionate faith, work ethic and touch of comedy.
 I always want to be the one who brings those around me up, never down.